FAQ’s for Sellers

 I have been talking with a seller, now what?

 Unless you are paying cash, you will need to get pre-approved for a mortgage.
-For more information on that process, you can visit Mortgage 101
+For more information on the pre-approval process, you can view Mortgage 101

 on our blog.